rabblerouser/docs/README.md

 Rabble Rouser is for campaigning organisations who need tools to mobilise and organise their members and the community.

-Rabble Rouser will be offered for free, alllowing organisations to spend their time and money on the things that matter.
+Rabble Rouser will be offered for free, allowing organisations to spend their time and money on the things that matter.

 It will have a membership registration core and a set of plugins that perform other functions, eg. email campaigns.